libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Signaling Removed

-In contrast to standard WebRTC signaling, you might notice signaling is completely removed in libp2p browser-to-server communication and that Signal Channels aren't needed.
-Removing singaling results in fewer roundrips needed to establish a Data Channel as well as the added complexity of creating signaling.
-Additionally, in situations in standard WebRTC where Signal Channels were needed due to router restrictions, latency is lowered on all traffic using direct communication in libp2p.
+In contrast to standard WebRTC signaling, signaling is completely removed in libp2p browser-to-server communication, and that Signal Channels aren't needed.
+Removing signaling results in fewer roundtrips to establish a Data Channel and the added complexity of creating signaling.
+Additionally, in standard WebRTC, where Signal Channels were needed due to router restrictions, latency is lowered on all traffic using direct communication in libp2p.

 ### Limitations